New Tariffs

 Basler

 Basler announced on May 9th that, effective immediately, they will be passing all tariff costs on to purchasers.
 The tariffs are especially steep on their lenses and cables manufactured in China.
-Basler cameras manufactured in Germany are currently subject to a 10% import tariff.
+Basler cameras manufactured in Germany are currently subject to a 15% import tariff.
+Machine Vision Store has added an import fee to offset our increased cost.

 Fuji Film